vivshaw/zettel/pages/hypostasis.md

+---
-tags:: philosophy, Plotinus, Neo-Platonism alias:: hypostases
+tags: philosophy, Plotinus, Neo-Platonism
+alias: hypostases
+---

 - a [[substance]], especially in [[Plotinus]]'s Neo-Platonic philosophy
 	- a hypostasis is infinite and non-spatial